-Licensing is done by country, although certain classes of equipment may be licensed by rule.
+Certain classes of equipment may be licensed by rule in one country, but not another.

-By international regulation, all equipment requires an station license.

-If the equipment is tuned by frequency, then the operator is required to hold an operators license.
+- By international regulation, all equipment requires an station license. - If the equipment is tuned by frequency, then the operator is required to hold an operators license.